farmera/sare_grant/study_results_drones.md

 The first question raised in our study is whether or not variable nitrogen rates applied to sugarcane can be correlated with low-cost multi-spectral imagery?
-The graph in __Figure 8__ is a scatterplot of sixteen data points each representing a single section.
+The graph in __Figure 8__ is a scatterplot of sixteen data points each representing a single treatment section of our study area.
+Each point is colored in terms of one of five classes of treatment.
 NDVI values during the height of the growing season on July 28, 2017.

 ![](img/ndvi/ndvi_winner.png)
 ![](img/N_bar.png)